blab/nextflu/README.md

 ## Augur

-Augur is Python package to forecast flu evolution.
-It will
+Augur is Python package to track (and eventually forecast) flu evolution.
+It currently

-* import public sequence data
+* imports public sequence data
+* subsamples, cleans and aligns sequences
-* build a phylogenetic tree from this data
+* builds a phylogenetic tree from this data
-* estimate clade fitnesses
-* estimate clade frequencies
-* project frequencies foreword

-It is intended to be run in an always-on fashion, recomputing predictions daily and pushing predictions to a (static) website.
+The program is live on Amazon EC2 with results pushed to Amazon S3.
+The latest JSON-formatted flu tree is available as [`tree_streamline.json`](https://s3.amazonaws.com/augur-data/data/tree_streamline.json).
+This tree is visualized at [blab.github.io/auspice/](http://blab.github.io/auspice/).

-## Build and run
+## Run

-You can run across platforms using [Docker](https://www.docker.com/) and the supplied [Dockerfile](Dockerfile)
+You can run across platforms using [Docker](https://www.docker.com/).
+An image is up on the Docker hub repository as [trvrb/augur](https://registry.hub.docker.com/u/trvrb/augur/).
+With this public image, you can immediately run augur with

 	docker pull trvrb/augur
 	docker run -ti -e "GISAID_USER=$GISAID_USER" -e "GISAID_PASS=$GISAID_PASS" -e "S3_KEY=$S3_KEY" -e "S3_SECRET=$S3_SECRET" -e "S3_BUCKET=$S3_BUCKET" --privileged trvrb/augur

 This starts up [Supervisor](http://supervisord.org/) to keep augur running and other helper programs, which can be seen in the [`supervisord.conf`](supervisord.conf) control file.

-To run locally, you'll need Firefox, Python, pip, [mafft](http://mafft.cbrc.jp/alignment/software/), [FastTree](http://meta.microbesonline.org/fasttree/) and some other things as well.
-A complete listing can be seen in the [Dockerfile](Dockerfile).

-The build pipeline is initiated with [`run.py`](augur/run.py), generating sequence and tree files.

-## Environment

-You will need a GISAID account and an Amazon S3 account.
-Assumes environment variables:
+To run augur, you will need a GISAID account (to pull sequences) and an Amazon S3 account (to push results).
+Account information is stored as environment variables:

 * `GISAID_USER`: GISAID user name
 * `GISAID_PASS`: GISAID password